this drag artist is confounding perceptions of beauty with her own gender dysphoria | read | i-D

 What do you stand for?

-I stand for everyone to have complete freedom to be themselves and I stand for anyone who has not been given a chance to live their life without fear.
+I stand for everyone having complete freedom to be themselves and I stand for anyone who has not been given a chance to live their life without fear.

 Why is creativity more important than ever?